reeshub/pc-sprint/README.md

 CheckIt, from TouchStone Software Corporation, is a diagnostic tool for generic PC/XT/AT compatible computers.
 It can perform tests on RAM, hard disks, video cards, floppy disks, motherboard resources, and I/O devices.
 It has an easy to use menu interface but can also run tests non-interactively.

 I'm running version 3, the last release from 1990.
-In each of these screenshots the "Stock" value (top grey line) is the (NEC V20) value measured with turbo mode off.
+In each of these screenshots the "Stock" value (top grey line) is the NEC V20 with turbo mode off.

 ![CheckIt CPU Benchmark Before And After Results](Retro%20Canada/Images/Mine/Benchmarks/checkit-main-system-before-after.jpg)